Start a community service organisation

 Should we incorporate?

 You have decided to set up a group and are now clear on what your mission, objectives, membership and activities are.
-The next decision to make is whether your group is going to operate on a nonprofit or for-profit basis.
-This is important because there are different legal structures for for-profit and nonprofit organisations and different laws apply to each.
+The next decision to make is whether your group is going to operate on a Not-for-profit or for-profit basis.
+This is important because there are different legal structures for for-profit and not-for-profit organisations and different laws apply to each.
 Some laws refer to legal structures (such as incorporated associations) not being formed for financial gain of the members or pecuniary gain of members.

 What is incorporation?